Mirror iPhone to Android: The Complete Guide

 No need to stress over compatibility anymore.
 Just follow these steps, and you'll be mirroring in no time.
 Happy sharing!

-How can I mirror my iPhone to an Android device?
+Can I mirror my iPhone to my Android TV?

-Can I control my iPhone from the Android device?
+Can I control my iPhone from my Android device while mirroring?

-Generally, you can’t control your iPhone from an Android device.
-Most mirroring apps only display your iPhone’s screen on the Android device.
-You’ll still need to use your iPhone for control.
+Unfortunately, you can't control your iPhone from an Android device.
+Mirroring only lets you view your iPhone's screen on the Android device.

 Was this page helpful?